 Possibly not.
 Despite ongoing research into the potential benefits of marijuana, and the drug is increasingly decriminalized across the US, marijuana can lead to compulsive and problematic use among many people.

 Trying to Stop Smoking Weed

 For those developing any significant dependence on this drug, trying to quit can bring about uncomfortable and challenging withdrawal symptoms, from mood swings and anxiety to numbing depression.

 NIDA classifies marijuana among other addictive drugs, stating that marijuana use disorder “takes the form of addiction in severe cases”.
 This is believed to occur in up to 30% of all those who smoke weed at some period of time.
 Luckily there are treatment programs, like our Orange County drug rehab to help you overcome these problems.

 In severe cases, there are plenty of treatments to help streamline the marijuana withdrawal process – more on these below.

-By no means everyone needs to engage with professional treatment for marijuana addiction, though, and we’ll kick off today by addressing how you can stop smoking weed at home.
+By no means everyone needs to engage in professional treatment for marijuana addiction, though, and we’ll kick off today by addressing how you can stop smoking weed at home.

-Now, some people find quitting pot doesn’t turn out to be quite as easy as they imagined.
+Now, some people find quitting marijuana doesn’t turn out to be quite as easy as they imagined.

 1. Set a clear plan and stick to it